-Search Engine Marketing
+What is Search Engine Optimization?

 Organic traffic, also known as earned traffic, is “free” or non-paid visits to your website.
 But thinking about search engine optimization as a free way to build marketing traffic is a huge disservice to you and your marketing team.
-Developing and implementing a good seo strategy takes a lot of worker power.
-Instead of thinking of SEO as free, think of it as non-paid.
+Developing and implementing a good SEO strategy takes a lot of worker power.
+So instead of thinking of SEO as free, think of it as non-paid.
 When your site ranks organically for a keyword or key phrase, that means you’ve created a lot of compelling content that matches a web visitor’s search intent.

 Like the statistics showed, a higher search ranking brings visibility to your website.
 Optimization (SEO) is more than a Yoast SEO score (though tools like Yoast can be helpful).
 It’s more than alt-tagging and meta descriptions.
-More than anything, search engine optimization is about supplying helpful content to people who are looking for it.
+More than anything, search engine optimization is about supplying valuable content to people who are looking for it.

 Three Steps of Search Engine Optimization